-- (b) Conditions

-- (i) Minimum Allotment Area and Shape

-- Each allotment shall comply with the following site area and shape factor standards in Table 15A-5
+- (i) Minimum Allotment Area and Shape - Each allotment shall comply with the following site area and shape factor standards in Table 15A-4

-Table 15A-5: Standards Applying to Subdivision and Residential Dwelling Units
+Table 15A-4: Standards Applying to Subdivision and Residential Dwelling Units

-Type of Allotment, or Subdivision Minimum Area Per Allotment/Site Minimum Shape Factor Greenbelt Residential General Serviced 2000 square metres 20 metres diameter

-Greenbelt Residential 5000 square metres 20 metres diameter General Unserviced
+Type of Allotment, or Subdivision Minimum Area Per Allotment/Site Minimum Shape Factor Greenbelt Residential General Serviced 2000 square metres 20 metres diameter Greenbelt Residential General Unserviced 5000 square metres 20 metres diameter

-- (ii) Structure Plan - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site that contains a roading asset as indicated by Structure Plan 013 requiring the roading asset to be constructed and vested with Council as indicated on the Structure Plan or as otherwise approved by resource consent. - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site containing a park or reserve as shown on Structure Plan 013, requiring the site/part of the site containing the reserve to be vested within Council or as otherwise approved by resource consent. - (iii) Water Supply, Wastewater and Other Services
+- A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site that contains a roading asset as indicated by Structure Plan 013 requiring the roading asset to be constructed and vested with Council to the full extent indicated on the Structure Plan. - A condition will be imposed on the resource consent of any subdivision that creates additional allotments and involves a site/part of a site containing a park or reserve as shown on Structure Plan 013, requiring the site/part of the site containing the reserve to be vested within Council. - (iii) Water Supply, Wastewater and Other Services